 The mystery of what happened to Bergman, and what the Homecoming Transitional Support Center is really all about, is the center of this first season of episodes.
-The show is already renewed for a second season, but Roberts will not be returning.
-That season will begin on May 22.
+The second season is also already available.

 What if you were completely cut off from the outside world, almost since birth?
 That’s what Hanna has to deal with in this series.
 She is a young girl who has been raised in the deep forests somewhere in Europe by who she believes is her father but is actually a rogue CIA agent.
 However, Hanna finally has to deal with the rest of the world as their secret home is discovered.
 She then goes on the run to avoid the CIA.

 Based on the 2011 movie of the same name, Hanna is a series that has some great action sequences, but also some tender coming-of-age scenes from its main actor Esma Creed-Miles.
 The first season is available to stream as an Amazon Prime original series, and a second season is coming in July 2020.